mnieber/mnieber.github.io/_posts/2020-26-05-inserting-facets-into-react-components.markdown

 ## Introduction

-In a previous blog post I described how I use Containers and Facets to structure the Application Layer for my React applications.
+In a previous [blog post](https://mnieber.github.io/react/2019/11/27/facet-based-development.html) I described how I use Containers and Facets to structure the Application Layer for my React applications.
 In this post I will briefly describe how I connect to these Containers in the Presentation Layer.
-The main idea is to use a CtrProvider component to create the containers and to use the useDefaultProps hook (described here: ) to pass the Facets of these containers into the component tree.
+The main idea is to use a CtrProvider component to create the containers and to use the useDefaultProps hook (described [here](https://mnieber.github.io/react/typescript/2020/05/23/using-default-properties-in-react.html)) to access the Facets of these containers inside the component tree.
+In other words, this article brings together the concepts of containers, facets and default properties.

 ## The CtrProvider component